CharlesGueunet/vimmic/README.md

 ## Indent
   * (Leader ig to have indentation guide
+  * C and C++ can be indented with (CTRL k) (current line / selection)
+    this indentation use clang formatter. to personalise put
+    .clang-format file in the project root (one is given in example in the git)
   * To align text on a given char : :Tab/\<char\>
   * Shorcut exist for = and : with (Leader a= (or :a)).
   * You can fold your current scope ('{ ... }') by pressing (Leader -)